risdell/SingleSeasonOccupancyModelBliss/index.md

-# Single-season Occupancy Model example using BLISS
+# Bayesian Single-season Occupancy Model example using BLISS

 I have been wanting to update my occupancy modeling from the old frequentist technique to Bayesian.
 I recently found `nimble`, and that is great, but there was still the nagging discomfort about model selection when working with multiple spatial scales for various coefficients.
 I finally came across the BLISS method from [Stuber et al. 2017][2], and it was exactly what I was looking for!
 It uses a latent variable that selects a scale from the candidate set, and removes the issues associated with highly-correlated land-cover variables.
 The paper is a really great read.
 To try and figure out how their code works, I went back to an old data set of mine that I published [(Isdell et al. 2014)][5] using a single-season occupancy model implemented in `unmarked` ([Chandler et al. 2021][3]) in R.